2025 CSRA Annual Meeting

 Rob Karr

-As President & CEO of the Illinois Retail Merchants Association (IRMA), Rob brings 29 years of experience to the Association.
+As President & CEO of the Illinois Retail Merchants Association (IRMA), Rob brings over 30 years of experience to the Association.

 He is a graduate of Illinois State University.
 Rob is a native of Chicago and long-time resident of Jacksonville where he and his wife, Lori, reside.
-They are the proud parents of four.
+They are the proud parents of four adult children.

 Paul Martino